bhatti/PlexServices/README.md

-#PlexService - REST/Messaging based Micro-Service Framework
+#PlexService - Light-weight Micro-Service Framework for building high performance and secured applications

 ##Overview

+PlexService is a light-weight Java framework for defining secured micro-services, which can be accessed by HTTP, Websockets or JMS interfaces.

+## Design Principles
+PlexService is designed on following design principles:

+- Not MVC framework - PlexService is only meant for services and it's not general purpose MVC framework.

+- Not Invented Here: PlexService leverages other 3rd party frameworks and libraries such as Log4j, Netty, JaxB, Jackson, etc. for providing support of web services and data conversion.
+However it encapsulates them with interfaces so that they can be replaced if needed.

+- Minimize Dependencies: Despite NIH, PlexService minimizes the dependencies of 3rd party libraries.

+- Technology indpendent: PlexService provides plain POJO based abstractions for creating services, while encapsulating APIs of 3rd party libraries.
+For example, PlexService provides same interface for different kind of services and you use level Java objects for services and underlying framework will do all conversion.

+- Configurable: PlexService uses simple annotations for describing services but allows them to override the properties at run-time.

+- Encourage messaging based services: Though, PlexService supports both messaging based services and web services, but it prefers messaging based services and provides web bridge to expose them externally.
+It also encourages use of event-bus for internal communication.

+- Easily deployable: PlexService framework provides embeddable Netty server for easily deplying services.
+It allows you to determine what services should be deployed together at runtime, thus encourages light weight services that can be deployed independently if needed.

+- Operational Support: PlexService provides monitoring, statistics and logging support for ease of operational support.

+## Major Features
-PlexService is a simple Java framework for defining secured micro-services, which can be accessed by HTTP, Websockets or JMS interfaces.
-PlexService framework provides provides basic support for converting POJO objects into JSON for service consumption.
-The developers define service configuration via Java annoations, which allow them to define protocols, encoding scheme, end-points, roles, etc.
+- PlexService framework provides support for converting POJO objects into JSON for service consumption.
+The developers define service configuration via Java annoations, which allow them to define protocols, encoding scheme, end-points, roles, etc. You can also override the configurations at runtime if needed.

-PlexService supports role-based security, which are enforced before accessing underlying services.
+- PlexService supports role-based security, which are enforced before accessing underlying services.
+PlexService provides simple interfaces for providing security rules for access to the services.

-PlexService also provides bridge for forwarding web requests to JMS based services for accessing services over http or websockets that listen to JMS queues/topics.
+- PlexService also provides bridge for forwarding web requests to JMS based services for accessing services over http or websockets.
+For example, you may use JMS for all internal services and then create a bridge to expose them through HTTP or websocket interfaces.

+- For intra-process communication, PlexService provides event-bus, which uses same interfaces as other services.
+In order to decouple your services from any external protocols, you may deploy all services to event-bus and then create event-bus to JMS bridge for external communication.

-PlexService keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.
+- PlexService keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.
 It also supports integration with StatsD, which can be enabled via configuration.

-PlexService supports Netty 4.0+ for hosting web services and you can use http or websockets transport for your services.
+- PlexService uses Netty 4.0+ for hosting web services and you can deploy both http and websocket services to the same server.

-PlexService also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.
+- PlexService also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.

 ##Building
 - Download and install <a href="http://www.gradle.org/downloads">Gradle</a>.